I Told Sunset About You: Release

 The series' official Thai name, as well as its premiere date of 22 October, was announced at the blessing ceremony on 4 June 2020.
 Nadao Bangkok also released a timeline for the BKPP Project, announcing the fan meeting event on 30 January 2021 and teasing an unannounced event on 11 March.
 The theme song "Skyline" was released on 30 September, and the series was officially announced (and the trailer released) at a press event on 8 October.

 The five episodes of I Told Sunset About You were released weekly through the Line TV streaming service (in Thailand) at 20:00 on Thursdays, from 22 October to 19 November 2020.
 They were also made available with English and Chinese subtitles outside Thailand via Vimeo On Demand, for a per-episode rental fee, initially set at US$12 but later reduced to $5.99 for subsequent episodes.

 The series' second part, with an originally scheduled release date of 11 March 2021, was revealed with the fifth and final episode of part 1, and officially announced at a press event on 21 November.
 However, its release, as well as the fan meeting event, was postponed due to the new outbreak of COVID-19 cases.
 A new release date of 27 May 2021 was announced in February.

 Nadao Bangkok began promoting the release of part 2 in April, releasing the poster and announcing the English title I Promised You the Moon on 19 April, and the theme song "Safe Zone" on the 29th.
 The trailer was released on 13 May, and the short film Last Twilight in Phuket, billed as a side story to the series, was shown in a surprise release on 20 May.
 Part 2 was released from 27 May to 24 June 2021 on Line TV and Vimeo, following the original weekly schedule.

 As the pandemic's largest wave surged in Thailand around mid-2021, Nadao Bangkok issued refunds for tickets to the fan meeting event, and ultimately announced the cancellation of the event in March 2022.
 A smaller outdoor concert, titled Plae Rak Chan Duai Chai Thoe The Last Twilight: Music in the Park, was instead held at the Chulalongkorn University Centenary Park on 26 March 2022 as the closing event for the BKPP Project.

 Line TV ended its service in Thailand at the end of 2021.
 The series, along with Line TV's other original works, was later made available in Thailand via the Line Today website.

-The series has also received local distribution in a few other countries: the Philippines (dubbed in Filipino) via the streaming platform POPTV, Taiwan via Line TV, and Japan on Wowow Prime.
+The series has also received local distribution in a few other countries: the Philippines (Part 1 being dubbed in Filipino) via the streaming platform POPTV, Taiwan via Line TV, and Japan on Wowow Prime.